-I am ordered by Berlin to repeat your instructions: you are to maintain a defensive posture and prevent the British from exploiting further the recent collapse of our Italian ally.
-Officially, you remain subordinate to Italian command for the present, and the Italians have no stomach left for attack.
+I am ordered by OKW to repeat your instructions: you are to maintain a defensive posture and prevent the British from further exploiting the recent collapse of our Italian ally.
+Officially, you remain subordinate to Italian command for the present, even though we know the Italians have no stomach left for attack.
 We must appear to respect that.